violetavivi/violetavivi.github.io/_pages/about.md

   - /about.html
 ---

 :wave: Postdoctoral fellow at Doñana Biological Station (CSIC), Spain, studying the variation of ecological interactions.
 Formerly at the Institute for Cross-Disciplinary Physics and Complex Systems, IFISC.
 <p style="text-align: justify">
 My research has focused, so far, on ecological and social systems within an ecological framework.
-The main objective of my thesis was to study how interactions influence the diversity and stability of ecological systems.
-To do so, I have used a range of different tools from agent-based models to nonlinear ODEs and, primarily, Network Science.
+I humbly address one of the central questions in ecology: understanding how ecological interactions shape species' coexistence and long-term persistence.
+To explore this, I integrate data from field observations and experiments with theoretical frameworks and computational modeling, from agent-based models to nonlinear ODEs and, primarily, Network Science.
  </p>
 You can find a surely outdated CV [here](http://violetavivi.github.io/files/myCV.pdf).

 ### Interests
 - Working on: Ecological Interactions, Complex Networks, Computational Social Science
-- Would love to work on: More Ecology, Evolutionary Dynamics, HOI, Dataviz ...
+- Would love to work on: Temporal networks, Evolutionary Dynamics ...

 ### Education
 :hatched_chick: PhD in Complex Systems, [_IFISC_](https://ifisc.uib-csic.es/en/) (Institute for Cross-Disciplinary Physics and Complex Systems), Spain